8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 Do I need any special equipment for canning?

-A good food scale and a food processor are life savers.
-The food processor makes your life so much easier if you have to chop big amounts of carrots, onions, peppers, and other vegetables.
+A good food scale and a food processor are lifesavers.
+The food processor makes life so much easier if you have to chop large amounts of carrots, onions, peppers, and other vegetables.
 Make yourself a nice gift and get one.

 You will also need a jar lifter, a jar funnel, and a lid wand.
 You will thank me for the ideas when you will see how powerful these tools are in food canning.
 Plus, the investment is once, as you can reuse all these tools year after year.